 Copyright issues play an important role in opening up collections.
-Copyright also applies to a large part of the collection of Sound and Vision.
-Increasing knowledge and having in-house expertise on copyright is therefore essential for Sound and Vision and an important area of attention for open availability and re-use by third parties.
+Copyright also applies to a large part of the collection of Sound & Vision.
+Increasing knowledge and having in-house expertise on copyright is therefore essential for Sound & Vision and an important area of attention for open availability and re-use by third parties.

 Flowchart rights assessment